isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 doesn’t work here" and sign this message.
 This answer could be validated because our intern signed the response with our private DNSSEC key.
 However, since the signature doesn’t change, an attacker could record this message.
-If the attacker could intercept our email, when the next person emailed asking for the message to be passed to Susan, the attacker could return the exact same message: "Sorry, that person doesn’t work here" with the same signature.
+If the attacker were able to intercept our email, when the next person emailed asking for the message to be passed to Susan, the attacker could return the exact same message: "Sorry, that person doesn’t work here," with the same signature.
 Now the attacker has successfully fooled the sender into thinking that Susan doesn’t work at our company, and might even be able to convince all senders that no one works at this company.